VoIPGRID/grid360/README.md

 ---------------------------

 1. **Setup your config file**
-This will either be local.php or production.php, depending on what you need (local.php for test environment, production.php for live environment)
+This will either be local.php or production.php, depending on what you need (local.php for test environment, production.php for live environment).
+If you're planning on allowing your users to log in with Google, make sure to setup your [Google credentials](https://developers.google.com/+/web/signin/redirect-uri-flow#step_1_create_a_client_id_and_client_secret) and to add them to the config.
 2. **Make sure Smarty can read and write templates_c**
 Most likely you'll need to make sure *www-data* can read and write templates_c
 3. **Create `public` (for Sacy) and `reports` folders**